Are you wondering if you're overpaying for your Car, House, and Contents insurance in 2026? You're not alone.

-We look at the latest Quashed.co.nz data on car, house, and contents insurance premiums across New Zealand.
+We look at the latest Quashed data on car, house, and contents insurance premiums across New Zealand.
 Our insights highlight trends on insurance premium changes, based on our latest market data.

-You'll discover in this article how much NZ consumers are paying on average for their car insurance, house insurance, and contents insurance.
+In this article, you'll discover how much NZ consumers are paying on average for their car insurance, house insurance, and contents insurance.
 We also breakdown the costs of these insurance across the Auckland, Wellington and Christchurch region.

 Region | Yearly Costs ($) | Monthly Costs ($) |